stiles/pyfr24/README.md

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the Creative Commons license.